K-C-DaCosta/Software-Rasterizer/README.md

 ```

 # Controls
-- Press and hold shit to move camera faster
+- Press and hold shift to move camera faster
 - Use the mouse keys to change camera orientations
 - Use WASD keys to move around in space